-For instance, enter Best Buy’s blog URL in BuzzSumo to see the most popular content based on the number of Facebook engagements and other similar metrics.
+For instance, entering Best Buy’s blog URL in BuzzSumo will present you with the most popular articles from the retailer’s website based on the number of Facebook engagements and other similar metrics.

 See what you did there?
 Best Buy’s blog gave you an idea, and you created a title.
 Your competitor essentially inspired part of your content creation strategy.

-Tools make it easy to know what topics are popular/trending, but they’ve a price tag associated with them.
+Tools make it easy to know what topics are popular/trending, but they have a price tag associated with them.
 Your best bet would be to analyze the number of comments and shares on a post to figure out if a similar kind of title would attract visitors to your site.